Master's Programme in Evolutionary Biology – MEME

 120 credits

-The Master's Programme in Evolutionary Biology (MEME) is an Erasmus Mundus programme.
+The Master's Programme in Evolutionary Biology (MEME) is a research-oriented Erasmus Mundus programme.
 It involves studies at four leading universities in Europe and Harvard University in the US.
-This ensures you a first-class education and you can tailor your programme according to your career plan.
+This ensures you a first-class education and you can tailor your programme according to your career plan and integrate areas such as evolutionary ecology, genomics, macroevolution and developmental biology.

 - Location